 The White House picket, on April 17, 1965, was the first demonstration by a homophile organization in the nation’s capital, and consisted of seven male and three female activists.
 It was later identified as the third public demonstration for gay rights in the United States by Barbara Gittings, co-founder of the Daughters of Bilitis, New York Chapter, in 1958.

 On the following day, April 18, 1965 (Easter Sunday), 29 people picketed at Dag Hammarskjold Plaza, a popular gathering space for public demonstrations, located across the street from the United Nations.
-They comprised members of the MSNY, including Dick Leitsch and Craig Rodwell; Randy Wicker (Homosexual League of New York); New York City League for Sexual Freedom, including poets Allen Ginsberg and Peter Orlovsky; and the Demophile Center of Boston, a homophile organization.
+They comprised members of the MSNY, including president Julian C. Hodges, Dick Leitsch, and Craig Rodwell; Randy Wicker (Homosexual League of New York); New York City League for Sexual Freedom, including poets Allen Ginsberg and Peter Orlovsky; and the Demophile Center of Boston, a homophile organization.
 The group marched from MSNY’s offices at 1133 Broadway, passing through the Easter Parade, to the plaza.
 Picketing for two hours, people carried such signs as “15,000,000 Homosexual Citizens Protest Cuba’s Actions,” “Labor Camps Today – Ovens Tomorrow,” and “Individual Freedom – Sí!
 Persecution – No!”
 Gittings listed this as the fourth public demonstration for gay rights in the United States.

-Nichols later considered the White House and United Nations pickets as watershed events of the homophile movement, and important precursors to the Stonewall Rebellion.
+Nichols later considered the White House and United Nations pickets as watershed events of the homophile movement, and important precursors to the Stonewall uprising.
 Key elements were that women had taken part, along with the men; these were protests involving an important international issue; and they were deliberate acts and part of an agenda, as opposed to spontaneous actions.
 These pickets served as direct inspirations for the creation of the Reminder Day pickets at Independence Hall in Philadelphia on the 4th of July, which occurred annually from 1965 to 1969 to bring attention to the fact that LGBT people did not have basic civil rights.